sumcoinlabs/nn17/doc/tor.md

 configure Tor.

-1. Run peercoin behind a Tor proxy
+1. Run sumcoin behind a Tor proxy
 ---------------------------------

 The first step is running Sumcoin behind a Tor proxy.
 This will already make all